QMCPACK/qmcpack/docs/methods.rst

 **Input specification**

-The default walker data tracing functionality is enabled by including the
+The default walker data logging functionality is enabled by including the
 <walkerlogs/> XML element (once) just before the QMC driver sections,
 for example: